luizmiguelbarbosa/riscv-assembly-lab2/README.md

 <h1 align="center">
-  RISC-V Assembly Lab 2
+  RISC-V Assembly Lab 2 🧠
 </h1>

 <p align="center">
-  A set of RISC-V assembly exercises developed for the Computer Architecture course at UFPE using CompSim and Arduino Virtual.
+  A set of RISC-V assembly exercises developed for the Computer Architecture course at UFPE using the CompSim simulator.
 </p>

 <hr>